Garrett Cooper Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres have the 10th-ranked team ERA among all league pitching staffs (4.01).
+- The Padres have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.

-- His last appearance was on Wednesday against the Washington Nationals, when the lefty tossed six innings, surrendering four earned runs while giving up seven hits.
+- The lefty last pitched on Thursday against the Washington Nationals, when he went five innings, allowing one earned run while giving up four hits.

-- The 23-year-old has put up a 3.94 ERA and 5.5 strikeouts per nine innings in seven games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.